ethereum-optimism/specs/specs/protocol/isthmus/exec-engine.md

 [`L2ToL1MessagePasser`][l2-to-l1-mp].
 In this case, the client would be unable to keep consensus.
 However, most modern clients are able to at the very least reconstruct the account storage root at a given block on the fly if it does not directly store this information.
+[l2-to-l1-mp]: ../../protocol/predeploys.md#L2ToL1MessagePasser
+[output-root]: ../../glossary.md#l2-output-root

+##### Transaction Simulation

+An empty withdrawals root should be included at the end of all applied simulated transactions, when the block is sealed.

+## Block Body Withdrawals List

+withdrawals list in the block body is encoded as an empty RLP list.

+## Engine API Updates

+### Update to `ExecutableData`

+`ExecutableData` will contain an extra field for `withdrawalsRoot` after Isthumus hard fork.

+### `engine_newPayloadV3` API

+Post Isthumus, `engine_newPayloadV3` will be used with the additional `ExecutionPayload` attribute.
+This attribute is omitted prior to Isthumus.